Pitz72/PixelDebhTheGame/README.md

 -   **Double Jump:** Press jump again in mid-air to reach higher platforms!
 -   **Stun Enemies:** Jump and hit a platform from below to stun any enemies walking on top of it, giving you a strategic advantage!
 -   **Goal:** To complete a level, you must first collect all the retro-themed items (joysticks, floppy disks, cartridges).
 Once all items are collected, a goal door at the far right of the level becomes active.
 Reach the door to advance!
--   **Boss Battle:** Face off against the mighty Cyclops Frog!
-In an epic showdown, the boss now floats with unpredictable movement and attacks by launching spinning CD-ROMs at you.
+-   **Boss Battles:**
+    -   **Cyclops Frog (Level 4):** Face off against a mighty floating frog!
+It moves unpredictably and launches spinning CD-ROMs.
 Use your special shooting ability (`Left Shift`) to win this dynamic encounter.
-You can aim in 8 directions by holding the movement keys while you shoot, giving you full control to target the floating menace.
+You can aim in 8 directions by holding the movement keys.
+    -   **LeGallineNellOcchi (Level 8):** A surreal giant eye with a chicken for a pupil.
+It moves in a hypnotic figure-8 pattern and unleashes bursts of egg projectiles.
+Timing and precision are key to avoiding the spread attacks.
+    -   **CapocciaNelBuio (Level 12):** The ultimate challenge.
+Gravity is disabled, turning the game into a space shooter.
+This giant boss fades in and out of the darkness, teleporting around the arena and launching rapid-fireballs.

 ## Features

--   **New: Synthwave Aesthetics:** A brand new intro sequence featuring a neon grid horizon and a retro sun, plus enhanced sprite details like a tactical visor and scarf for the hero.
+-   **New: Custom Pixel Art Intro:** A unique, animated intro sequence featuring a custom pixel-art avatar of the protagonist surrounded by orbiting gaming gear (webcam, cat, phone), set against a synthwave grid horizon.
+The layout has been optimized to showcase the character art while keeping the "PRESS START" prompt clear and accessible.
 -   **New: Oracle AI:** Stuck?
 Pause the game and consult the "Oracle of the Bitverse" (powered by Gemini API) for cryptic, context-aware hints based on your current level, score, and lives.
 -   **Structured Game Progression:** A full adventure across 13 levels, with a carefully designed difficulty curve.
 Each standard level is progressively longer than the last, mixing horizontal and vertical platforming challenges.
 -   **Gradual Enemy Introduction:** New enemy types are introduced gradually, giving players time to learn their patterns: